First blog post . . .

 3/23/20262 min read

 Who would have thought that I'd be writing a blog post on a yoga-based website?
 Just a few years ago, I was caught up in the daily grind of corporate Treasury, cash management, risk management and events in capital markets.
 Interest rates, FX rates, bond issuances, bank accounts and accounting reports.
 The daily turn of the hamster wheel, monthly cycles, quarterly reporting, annual reviews and planning.
 Again, again and again.
-It was fulfilling and I was good at it, but there is so much more to share.
+The work seemed valuable and important and I was good at it, but there is so much more to a fulfilling life than having a job.

 Exercise was always something I tried to do, but there never seemed to be enough time with work and family.
-Eventually I focused on the importance of making time for work/life balance.
-I learned that the time away from the desk, made me fresher and able to be more productive.
-Exercise is great for the body, running, tennis, lifting, but when I began a yoga practice, the time away was more fulfilling.
-Yoga is moving like an exercise, but it has the mindful component that clears the mind better than a 3 mile run.
-The focus on a shape, moving mindfully from pose to pose, trains the mind into the present moment.
+Late in my career I finally focused on the importance of making time for work/life balance.
+I learned that time away from the desk made me fresher and able to be more productive.
+Exercise is great for the body: running, tennis, weight lifting, but when I began a yoga practice, the results were different, better, something other than just exercise.
+Maybe you felt this the first few times you practiced yoga?
+Yoga moves the body like other forms of exercise, but it has a mindful component that clears the mind better than a 3 mile run.
+Moving into a shape, then moving mindfully from pose to pose, trains the mind into the present moment.
 Now I'm not saying that there's anything wrong with running, but the mind tends to wander and ruminate after the first mile or so.
 The mind does not clear out the way it does in a mindful practice like yoga.

-Deeper learning of yoga philosophy provides a window into a way of living - the yamas and the niyamas.
+I learned that yoga is more than just moving the physical body into poses.
+Yoga has a long history of philosophy and wisdom.
+I learned that yoga philosophy provides a guide into a way of living - the yamas and the niyamas as a starting point.
 Live honestly, live cleanly, live with integrity, live with devotion.
-Find a deeper version of yourself.
+Find a truer version of yourself buried among all the "hats" we wear, the "faces" we put on toward others.

 This blog will feature occasional articles about what I'm learning and teaching.
 Let's all learn together!